robbert-vdh/yabridge/README.md

 There are a few things that should be done before releasing this, including:

 - Implement missing features:
   - GUIs.
-It mostly works right now, but there are a few small problems remaining regarding window placement and child windows (i.e. droopdowns).
+The only problem remaining is that child windows (such as dropdowns) don't appear anchored to the reparented editor and will still appear in the top left corner of the screen.
 - Add missing details if any to the architecture section.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.